chrisjbillington/interminal/README.md

 subprocess.Popen(["interminal", "--script", "echo $PATH > 'my file with spaces'"])
 ```

-In fact, you have an arbitrarily long multi-line shell script as that final
+In fact, you can have an arbitrarily long multi-line shell script as that
-argument, it will be executed as-is.
+final argument, it will be executed as-is.

 But if you have to pass something to a shell, and you don't know in advance
 what the arguments are, you should try to quote them programatically to ensure